monstaro/semantic-ui/README.md

 	- Toggling the ascending/descending order should sort the entire data set, not just the items in the currently viewed page.
 	- Bonus: Add a search input that filters the list based on Company Name, Email, Address or Website.
 The filtering should be based on strings that contain the characters provided in the input, rather than being an exact match.

+**This project is configured to utilize Redux DevTools browser plugin (Chrome, Edge, and Firefox).
+However, you can also use the standalone app or integrate a react component into this project if you prefer.
+Refer to the Redux DevTools link below to get started.**
 ## 3rd Party Documentation links:

 [Semantic UI React](https://react.semantic-ui.com)